turingschool/lesson_plans/ruby_04-apis_and_scalability/deploying_with_docker.markdown

 1. Verify you have set up the required env variables requested by `boot2docker shellinit`
 2. Try destroying and re-creating the boot2docker instance: `boot2docker delete && boot2docker init && boot2docker up`

+## Notes

+This is a super WIP.
+I started working on it during intermission thinking we would use it for future VPS lessons, but we are going to shelve VPS again for the time being so I have not devoted the time to finishing it.
+Leaving the notes here in case we decide to use them in future.